edgedb/edgedb-python/docs/api/types.rst

     An immutable value representing an EdgeDB named tuple value.

     ``edgedb.NamedTuple`` is a subclass of :py:class:`tuple <python:tuple>`
-    since version 0.25.0.
-Actual named tuple values are instances of ad-hoc classes created by the codec to represent the specific names, but the ad-hoc classes are direct subclasses of ``edgedb.NamedTuple``.
+    and is duck-type compatible with `collections.namedtuple` since version 0.25.0.

     Instances of ``edgedb.NamedTuple`` generally behave similarly to :py:func:`namedtuple <python:collections.namedtuple>`: